cbkim/CodePrep/q1/question.md

 Solution
 O(N)

+This question can be easily solved with the help of set in O(N) time and space complexity.
+First add all the elements of array into set and then traverse each element of array and check whether K-ar[i] is present in set or not.

-A HashSet is a collection of items where every item is unique, and it is found in the java.util package:
+A HashSet is a collection of items where every item is unique, and it is found in the java.util package